 I’m an existing professional licensed in several areas of practice.
 How will this affect me?

 It means that, if you want to stay licensed in several or all areas of real estate practice, in some years, you may have to complete multiple real estate REP courses.
 To accommodate existing professionals who may be licensed in several areas of practice but do not actively trade in all of those areas, RECA will give real estate professionals the option to remove areas of practice from their licence during at renewal.

 Once I remove an area of practice from my licence, can I re-license in that area?

 Yes.
-If, within 36 months, you decide to return to an area of practice you previously removed from your licence, you can do so by completing any REP courses for that practice area that were required during your absence from that sector of the industry and then adding those practice areas back to your licence during your next renewal.
+If, within 36 months, you decide to return to an area of practice you previously removed from your licence, you can do so by completing any REP courses for that practice area that were required during your absence from that sector of the industry.
+Sectors will automatically be added to your licence upon completion of the outstanding REP courses.

 If you wish to return to an area of practice, but it has been more than 36 months, you will have to complete the pre-licensing education for that sector prior to renewing.

 I’m an associate broker, will I have to complete REP for every real estate practice area in the future?

 Yes.
 Associate brokers have all of the education and experience necessary to be a broker, but do not have their own brokerage.
 In order to retain your associate broker licence class, you will have to complete all real estate REP courses, in all real estate sectors, whenever RECA offers them.
 If you do not complete all of the necessary courses, myRECA will change your licence class to associate.
 You’ll have the opportunity to return to associate broker status by completing any missing real estate REP courses within a 36 month period.

 How do I find out what areas of practice are on my licence?